PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Using-Lodash-for-fun-and-profit.md

 `_.isMatch` does a deep comparison to determine if the given object includes all the properties of the source object.
 Ie. that's a partial `isEqual`, ignoring properties in given object not in source object.
 Also accepts a customizer function.

 `_.clone` and `_.cloneDeep` create respectively a shallow and a deep clone of the given value.
 Accepts a customizer.

+## Conclusion

+As said, Lodash is a very rich library of general purpose functions, particularly in the field of collection manipulations.
+It is very efficient, practical, and results in readable code.
+I invite you to explore the list of functions, to get familiar with them, to be able to pick up the right tool for the right job...

+Happy coding!